HYU-SWE-HOLME/.github/profile/README.md

 5. [Demo Video - Scenario 4](https://www.youtube.com/watch?v=oNb0_ROaePk)

 ## Future Works
-Currently, Holme is limited to residential facilities such as users' homes and accommodations.
+Currently, Holme is limited to residential facilities such as users' homes and accommodations.
 However, the core concept of Holme—convenient migration of personal settings—can be applied various places.

-For those who frequently use shared offices for those who have personal preferences such as preferred temperature or music when driving a vehicle for those who frequently use private rooms in study cafes we believe the possibilities of Holme are limitless.
+For those who frequently use shared offices
+For those who have personal preferences such as preferred temperature or music when driving a vehicle For those who frequently use private rooms in study cafes

+We believe the possibilities of Holme are limitless.
 We expect Holme to play a significant role in the smart home market in the near future.

 ## Tech Blog
 https://flame-sun-524.notion.site/HOLME-d41cf1a8e87b4c71b638a93c58ca63f2